konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/document_categorization/index.md

    :end-before: end fit
    :dedent: 4

-After you have trained your custom AI, you can upload it using the steps from the [tutorial](https://help.konfuzio.com/tutorials/migrate-trained-ai-to-an-new-project-to-annotate-documents-faster/index.html#upload-extraction-or-category-ai-to-target-instance) or using the method `upload_ai_model()`, provided that you have the Superuser rights.
+After you have trained and saved your custom AI, you can upload it using the steps from the [tutorial](https://help.konfuzio.com/tutorials/migrate-trained-ai-to-an-new-project-to-annotate-documents-faster/index.html#upload-extraction-or-category-ai-to-target-instance) or using the method `upload_ai_model()`, provided that you have the Superuser rights.
 You can also remove an uploaded model by using `delete_ai_model()`.